-When visibility of the project are is greater than a specified percentage (varies by state requirements) the survey will visually inspect the surface for the presence of cultural materials.
+When visibility of the project area is greater than a specified percentage (varies by state requirements) the survey will visually inspect the surface for the presence of cultural materials.

-When visibility of the project are is less than a specified percentage (varies by state requirements) the survey will use STPs at state required measurements at specific required intervals to determine the presence of cultural materials.
+When visibility of the project area is less than a specified percentage (varies by state requirements) the survey will use STPs at state-required measurements at specific required intervals to determine the presence of cultural materials.

 Used in floodplains of rivers to search for buried cultural resources and generally involves the excavation of backhoe trenches to search for cultural materials buried by hundreds to thousands of years of flooding along the river.